Welcome to the Caledonia Novel Award, an Edinburgh-based, international award for unpublished and self-published novelists.

-Special prize: free place on a writing course at Moniack Mhor Creative Writing Centre for the best novel by an author from the UK and Ireland
+Special Prize: a free place on a writing course at Moniack Mhor Creative Writing Centre for the best novel from the UK and Ireland

 Here at The Caledonia Novel Award, we are really keen to nurture undiscovered talent and encourage new writers.
-With this in mind, we are very excited to announce an additional prize for this year’s competition.
-We are offering a special prize for the best novel submitted by an author from the UK and Ireland.
-This new prize is a free place on a writing course at Moniack Mhor Creative Writing Centre, situated in the Scottish Highlands, just 14 miles from Inverness.
-The winner will be able to choose from a selection of week-long residential courses taking place there in 2017.
-Details of the 2016 courses, and further information about this excellent resource, can be found at http://www.moniackmhor.org.uk.
+With this in mind, we are very excited to announce that, for the second year running, we are offering a special prize for the best novel submitted by an author from the UK and Ireland.
+This prize is a free place on a writing course at Moniack Mhor Creative Writing Centre, situated in the Scottish Highlands, just 14 miles from Inverness.
+The winner will be able to choose from a selection of week-long residential courses taking place there in 2018.
+Details of the 2017 courses, and further information about this excellent resource, can be found at http://www.moniackmhor.org.uk.

 Moniack Mhor is Scotland’s Creative Writing Centre.
 The centre runs residential creative writing courses and partnership courses throughout the year for adults and young people at all stages of their writing career.
 Courses are tutored by established writers, with a mid-week visit from a guest writer, and cover many different genres.
 Moniack Mhor also runs one-off events for writers, outreach workshops, awards and a fellowship.
 High on a hill close to Loch Ness, the centre is an inspirational and nurturing setting for writers to spend an intensive period focussing on their work.

-Many thanks to Moniack Mhor for their participation!
+Many thanks to Moniack Mhor for their participation and continuing support.

 “It has never been less than a fascinating and thoroughly absorbing experience.”
 Kathryn Ross of

 Fraser Ross Associates Literary Agency, 2016 Shortlist Judge

 “Thank you again for this tremendous honour!”
 Cam Terwilliger, 2017 Winner with Yet Wilderness Grew in My Heart